NoteweeP/claude-instructions/examples.md

 ```
 Bad: "Analyze this data."

 Good: "I have a CSV file with monthly sales data for the past year.
-Please analyze the following aspects:
+Please analyze:
 - Identify seasonal trends
 - Calculate month-over-month growth rates
 - Highlight the top 3 performing months